Fisher, Clear Creek, Riding Mountain Aspen Parkland Natural Area, Manitoba (Photo by NCC)

 Fishers will follow a porcupine up a tree, overtaking it, and then attack the porcupine from above.
 The fisher's ability to descend trees head-first, aided by its retractable claws, helps it to approach the porcupine stealthily, attacking the only quill-free spot on its body — the face.

-Fishers mate in spring and have a 1-year gestation period, including an 11-month delay before implantation.
+Fishers mate in spring and have a one-year gestation period, including an 11-month delay before implantation.
 Fishers give birth to an average of three kits in March or April.
 Kits are weaned after four months and families break up in autumn.

 The fisher's original range was severely reduced throughout the late 1800s and early 1900s through over-trapping, pest control and habitat modification (logging, fire and farming).
 NatureServe lists both the fisher's threat severity and immediacy as high.